ambroshia/Bunsen-HUD/README.md

 # Bunsen Hud - High Performance, High Visibility Elite Dangerous HUD colour matrix
 Bunsen Hud is a custom designed colour scheme, aimed at providing clear information regardless of the environment.

-By changing the HUD brightness factor in your ship's setting panels, you can adjust the HUD for regular travel by setting a low brightness, or raise the brightness factor to make the reticle stand out in asteroid belts with heavy fog.
+By changing the HUD brightness factor in your ship's setting panels, you can adjust this HUD for regular travel by setting a low brightness, or raise the brightness factor to make the reticle stand out in asteroid belts with heavy fog.

-**The default recommended HUD brightness factor is _6/10_ for the best balance between reticle visibility and HUD bloom**
+**The default recommended HUD brightness factor is around _6/10_ for the best balance between reticle visibility and HUD bloom**

 ## Installation
 If you already have a `GraphicsConfigurationOverride.xml` file, you can simply start using it by replacing the values in the color matrix with the values below: